a01fe/reposync/README.md

 > `git@banner-src.ellucian.com:banner/plugins/banner_student_attendance_tracking.git`

-is mirrored to this in our GitLab instance:
+is mirrored to this repository in our GitLab instance:

 > `git@git.eas.wwu.edu:eas/ellucian/banner/plugins/banner_student_attendance_tracking.git`

-## Scheduled CI pipeline
+## Scheduled cron job

-`reposync` is run daily at 4am by a GitLab scheduled CI pipeline, and can be run manually.
+`reposync` is run daily at 4am by a cron job in our `tools` cluster.

-The `run` job will fail if Ellucian revises history in their repositories.
-If this happens, manually run the CI pipeline with the `REPOSYNC_OPTS` CI variable set to `--force -v`.
+The job will fail if Ellucian revises history in their repositories.
+If this happens, add `--force` to container arguments.
 With `--force`, `reposync` will force push to GitLab.

-The CI pipeline depends on these secret variables in GitLab CI settings:
+The job depends on several secrets mapped to environment variables:

 1. A GitLab user's private token used by `reposync` to make changes on behalf of that user.
 The `GITLAB_API_KEY` CI variable must specify the private token of a GitLab user that has the ability to create repositories and push to protected branches in the _Ellucian_ group (master or owner).

 1. An SSH key pair registered with Ellucian to access the Ellucian Gitolite instance.
 The `SSH_PRIVATE_KEY` CI variable must specify the private ssh key and it must not have a passphrase.

-1. SSH host keys for local and Ellucian git remotes in the `SSH_SERVER_HOSTKEYS` CI variable.
+1. SSH host keys for local and Ellucian git remotes in the `SSH_HOST_KEYS` CI variable.

 ## Snubbies